How to Develop & Enhance the Community at the Coworking Space

 - Sharing experiences.

-I recommend you to start introducing community practices to your coworking space by enabling flexibility of communications.
-Some coworking spaces try to grow & communicate with their community online via Facebook groups, pages or even separate hashtags on Instagram.
+Start introducing community practices to your coworking space by enabling flexibility of communications.
+Some coworking spaces try to grow & communicate with their community online via Slack or Facebook groups, pages or even separate hashtags on Instagram.

-Both tools can be used to nurture the community via constant communication and organizing events or making announcements as well as preparing the ground for moving online interactions to offline meetings and shared events.
+Both community communication and communit address book tools can be used to nurture the community via constant communication and organizing events or making announcements as well as preparing the ground for moving online interactions to offline meetings and shared events.
 And as I’ve mentioned above, shared culture is vitally important for a strong community.
-Let’s find out how this can be implemented and why your coworking space manager should become a community concierge.
+Let’s find out how this can be implemented and why your coworking space manager should become a community manager.

-After introducing online tools for communication you should consider training your coworking space manager as coworking concierge.
+After introducing online tools for communication you can consider training your coworking space administrator as coworking community manager.
 In a well-managed space like yours, such people are usually the first touch-point for the newcomers.
-A concierge should willingly give a prospective customer a tour of the whole place as well as introduce new residents to their peers.
+A community manager should willingly give a prospective customer a tour of the whole place as well as introduce new residents to their peers.